 Here are some ideas for those times when your child is finding it tough to play fair:

-- If your child keeps behaving the same way or it gets worse, deal with his behaviour and have a follow-up discussion when things calm down.
+- If your child keeps behaving the same way or if it gets worse, deal with his behaviour and have a chat with him afterwards when he calms down.

-- Before your child plays the next game, talk about ways she can deal with frustration.
-Set down some ground rules.
+- Talk to your child about her feelings of frustration and what she should do next time.
+Before your child plays the next game, you could try setting up some ground rules.
 For example, ‘If you complain about the rules, I’ll stop you from playing the game’.

-- If your child is bragging about winning as a way of getting admiration or respect from others, try more praise for his efforts in other areas, particularly for cooperating with others, sharing and being helpful.
+- If your child is bragging about winning as a way of getting attention or respect from others, try praising him for his efforts in other areas more – for example, when he cooperates with others, shares or is helpful.

 Winning and losing

-Winning is a great feeling, and kids are entitled to experience pride in being the winner.
-Encourage your child to be a graceful winner by showing sympathy and support to the losing team or player.
-Discourage too much boasting and emphasise the fun that everyone had playing the game.
+Winning is a great feeling, and it’s OK for your child to feel proud of being the winner.
+It’s also important for your child to be a good winner.
+This means showing sympathy and support to the losing team or player.
+If you can, try to discourage your child from boasting and instead highlight the fun that everyone had playing the game.

 Sometimes it’s hard to turn losing into good news.
-But emphasising how well your child played is really important in helping her shrug off any bad feelings.
+But emphasising how well your child played is really important in helping him handle any bad feelings.
 Praise your child’s efforts.
 For example, ‘You were great at helping the younger kids’ or ‘You followed the rules really well’.

-Children (and adults) find it easier to lose in a game of luck than in a game of skill.
-This is because there is no reflection on abilities.
+Children – and even adults – find it easier to lose in a game of luck than in a game of skill.
+This is because losing a game of chance doesn’t say anything about you or your abilities.
 If your child is having difficulty dealing with losing, try playing games of chance first, then build up to skill-based activities.

 It’s tempting to let your child win.
-It can keep him interested in the game and boost his confidence.
-You can let young children win from time to time, especially if they’re playing against older opponents.
-But letting your child win all the time can make it harder for him to learn that he won’t always win in the real world.
+It can keep her interested in the game and boost her confidence.
+You can let young children win from time to time, especially if they’re playing against older people.
+But letting your child win all the time can make it harder for her to learn that she won’t always win in the real world.
+It might make real winning less satisfying.